-Anxiety Disorders, if they are not effectively treated, may interfere significantly with a person's thinking and behaviour, causing considerable suffering and distress.
-Some Anxiety Disorders may precede Depression or Substance Abuse and in such cases, treatment may help to prevent these problems.
+If they are not effectively treated, Anxiety Disorders may interfere significantly with a person's thinking and behaviour.
+This can cause considerable suffering and distress.
+Some Anxiety Disorders may precede Depression or Substance Abuse and in such cases treatment may help to prevent these problems.

-Many professionals such as family doctors, psychologists, social workers, counsellors or psychiatrists can help people deal with Anxiety Disorders.
+Many professionals such as family doctors, psychologists, social workers, counselors or psychiatrists can help people deal with Anxiety Disorders.